scottrlarson/profession/content/home/about.md

 +++

-{{% alert title="My Service Precautions" col="in" id="precautions" %}}
+{{% alert title="COVID Precautions" col="in" id="precautions" %}}
 As the new Omicron variant of the COVID virus spreads.
 I need to take precautions to protect everyone from infection.
-Please do not walk-in to my service office without an [appointment](https://harmonizely.com/scottrlarson).
-If you have an appointment and do not want to drop-off your device to my office building curbside, or allow me to pick-up your device on your curbside, [contact me](/#contact) about the possibility of servicing your computer remotely.
-Please read and observe the following [precautions](/#precautions) to minimizing the spread of viruses during this pandemic.
+I provide remote service, curbside and at your location pick-up.
+Due to COVID, please call me, or make an [online](https://harmonizely.com/scottrlarson) appointment before you arrive.
+Also please read and observe the following [precautions](/#precautions) to minimizing the spread of infection during this pandemic.
 {{% /alert %}}

 {{% accordion title="Professional Background" col="in" id="professional" %}}